EwenG/badigeon/API.md

   - allow-unstable-deps: A boolean.
 When set to true, the project can depend on local dependencies or a SNAPSHOT version of a dependency.
 Default to false.
   - native-path: The path of the folder where native dependencies are extracted, relative to the output folder.
 Default to "lib".
   - native-prefixes: A map from libs (symbol) to a path prefix (string).
 Libs with a specified native-prefix are searched for native dependencies under the path of the native prefix only.
 The native-prefix is excluded from the output path of the native dependency.
   - native-extensions: A collection of native extension regexp.
 Files which name match one of these regexps are considered a native dependency.
 Default to badigeon.bundle/native-extensions.

+## `badigeon.bundle/extract-native-dependencies-from-file`

+Arglists: `([out-path file-path] [out-path file-path {:keys [native-path native-prefix native-extensions], :as opts}])`

+Extract native dependencies (.so, .dylib, .dll, .a, .lib, .scx files) from a jar file.
+By default native dependencies are extracted to a "lib" folder under the output directory.
+  - out-path: The path of the output directory.
+  - file-path: The path of jar file from which the native dependencies are extracted.
+  - native-path: The path of the folder where native dependencies are extracted, relative to the output folder.
+Default to "lib".
+  - native-prefix: A path prefix (string).
+The file is searched for native dependencies under the path of the native prefix only.
+The native-prefix is excluded from the output path of the native dependency.
+  - native-extensions: A collection of native extension regexp.
+Files which name match one of these regexps are considered a native dependency.
+Default to badigeon.bundle/native-extensions.

 ## `badigeon.bundle/bin-script`